 Acknowledgements and authorship

-These Equity, diversity, and inclusion pages were developed as part of the SFU Equity, Diversity and Inclusion Initiative in collaboration with the SFU Library, and are maintained by the SFU Library's Equity, Diversity, and Inclusion Working Group.
+These Equity, diversity, and inclusion pages were developed as part of the SFU Equity, Diversity and Inclusion Initiative in collaboration with the SFU Library.

 The resources here build on the significant work of SFU liaison librarian Moninder Lalli, who created and took responsibility for a series of Intercultural Communication and Diversity information resources over the course of many years.